Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Investigating geographical disparities for

 \section{Investigating geographical disparities for \cov}

-The proposed approach allows risk factors to be taken into account.
-This is a major issue when comparing regions with respect to \cov daily deaths.
-Indeed, the adjustment on population risk factors enables us to confirm its role (protective or compounding; see Section~\ref{appli:risk}).
-Moreover, this adjustment permits similarities and disparities of the disease impacts to be detected, conditionally on the population characteristics (see Section~\ref{appli:cluster}).
-Finally, it allows an \emph{a posteriori} comparison of the clusters with respect to different policy decisions. (\emph{e.g.}, lockdown characteristics; see Section~\ref{appli:supp}).
+The proposed approach allows risk factors to be taken into account, and thus to investigate the geographical disparities of the \cov that are not explained by geographical disparities of the population risk factors.
+Thus, this adjustment permits similarities and disparities of the disease impacts to be detected, conditional on the population characteristics.
+In Section~\ref{appli:risk}, we interpret the impact of the population risk factors on the \cov death curves and we confirm this interpretation with literature review.
+In Section~\ref{appli:cluster}, we describe the clustering outputs.
+Finally, Section~\ref{appli:supp} presents an \emph{a posteriori} comparison of the clusters with respect to different policy decisions (\emph{e.g.}, lockdown characteristics).